 Snacks are provided for middle school students, who often cook class snacks as part of their practical life/cooking curriculum.
+Students may also bring their own snack.

 Birthday Celebrations

 If your child does not participate in the celebration of birthdays, please notify your child's guide.